Brian-Pob/Brian-Pob.github.io/_pages/home-page.md

 excerpt: "Welcome to my website!
 I am a UX Designer and Web Developer based in Tallahassee, Florida.
 Take a look at some of my previous projects.
 You'll probably find some of them quite interesting!"

 about_me:
-  - image_path: assets/images/portfolio_thumb.png
+  - image_path: assets/images/360X/methodology.jpg
-    title: "Portfolio"
+    title: "Portfolio Projects"
-    excerpt: 'Want to see some of my projects?
-Click the button below!'
+    excerpt: 'On my portfolio page, you will find links to blog posts detailing my various projects.
+I believe you will find some of them interesting!'
     url: "/portfolio/"
     btn_class: "btn--primary"
     btn_label: "Learn More"